-The Utah State Board of Regents approved Snow College’s request to offer a Bachelor of Science (BS) in Software Engineering effective Fall Semester, 2017.
-The degree will include three areas of emphasis which students may choose: Entrepreneurship, Digital Media Design, and Web Development.
+The Utah State Board of Regents approved Snow College’s request to offer a Bachelor of Science (BS) in Software Engineering in November 2016.
+The degree now includes four areas of emphasis which students may choose: Entrepreneurship, Digital Media Design, Web Development, and Data Science.

 The demand for skilled and qualified software engineers has no end.
 This demand is fostered by a transforming economic landscape, driven by the need for computing technology solutions.
 With the advent of the Internet of Things, smart cities, green technology and big data, all industries are quickly becoming technology industries.

 With such unprecedented growth in a multitude of fields, software engineers can pursue careers in any number of areas, including technology, healthcare, automotive manufacturing, green energy, remote sensing, aeronautics and finance.
 New jobs like automotive embedded software engineer, health informatics engineer and financial software engineer are becoming more commonly seen as each of these industries continue to expand.

 Software engineering provides a student with knowledge regarding the software development process and how to apply this as an engineer.
 Computer science prepares a student for abstract problem solving and research on the development of computer technology.

 The Bachelor of Science in Software Engineering degree prepares software engineers: collaborative professionals working on a team to develop software products on time, within budget, and that meet customer requirements.
 Graduates of this program will possess the practical knowledge and skill of a defined engineering approach for complex systems analysis, planning, design and construction.
 The coursework builds upon computer science fundamentals and mathematical principles to cover the design, analysis, verification, validation, implementation, deployment, and maintenance of software systems.